hucinoo/CyTOF-predictor/README.md

 # CyTOF-predictor
 ### XGBoost based CyTOF cell population predictor
-For execution of prediction scripts, model weights are nacessary.
+For execution of prediction scripts, model weights are necessary.
 Download model weights from: ... and put it into models directory into directory with prediction.py script.

 Expected files locations
 ```